FXIhub/condor/docs/config.rst

      - Atom positions - :class:`condor.particle.particle_molecule.ParticleMolecule`

-  3) Detector instance - :class:`condor.detector.Detector`
+  3) A Detector instance - :class:`condor.detector.Detector`

+Calling the method :meth:`condor.experiment.propagate` starts the simulation of a single diffraction pattern.
+The method returns a dictionary with various outputs.

 Example
 ^^^^^^^